12 Features That RVs Need to Have to Be Comfortable

 Some coaches have areas dedicated for this use, but others require you to improvise.
 The point here is that if you must do this, make sure that you can!

-Every piece of furniture in a motor home, camper or travel trailer should have good lumbar support.
+Every piece of furniture in a motor home, camper or travel trailer should have good lumbar support and well-padded seating.

-Without this, basic daily activities can cause back problems and make travel miserable.
+Without them basic daily activities can cause back problems and make travel miserable.